Contrasting Cybin (CLXPF) and Its Competitors

-Cybin (OTCMKTS: CLXPF – Get Rating) is one of 678 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
-We will compare Cybin to related companies based on the strength of its risk, valuation, dividends, earnings, profitability, analyst recommendations and institutional ownership.
+Cybin (OTCMKTS: CLXPF – Get Rating) is one of 678 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare Cybin to related businesses based on the strength of its profitability, institutional ownership, valuation, analyst recommendations, risk, dividends and earnings.

 Analyst Ratings

-This is a breakdown of current ratings and recommmendations for Cybin and its peers, as provided by MarketBeat.
+This is a summary of current ratings and price targets for Cybin and its peers, as provided by MarketBeat.com.

 |Sell Ratings